Reishimanfr/vxinst/README.md

+# What?
+VxInstagram is an open-source, blazing fast server that scrapes the direct URL to a video from instagram's CDN to fix embedding in apps like discord.

-# How to use
+# How?
 Simply add `vx` to instagram URLs like so:
 ```
 https://vxinstagram.com/....
 ```
-This will attempt to embed the instagram video like so:<br>
+This will attempt to embed the instagram video:<br>
 ![image](https://github.com/user-attachments/assets/b124bb26-0815-4b34-b8f5-70da24dcec20)<br>
 Clicking the VxInstagram URL will redirect you to the original post